 To help explain this more, let us take a closer look at what makes you “you”:

-- Humans are make up of five collections of things known as the five “skandhas“ which make up our physical and mental existence.
+- Humans are made up of five collections of things known as the five “skandhas“ which make up our physical and mental existence.
 They are (1) the physical body, (2), sensations and feelings, (3) perceptions, (4) mental formations, and (5) consciousness.
-Each of these things are also continually changing.
-The only thing that continues on are the traces and impressions of past actions that are planted like seeds in the alayavijnana (“store consciousness”).
+Each of these things is also continually changing.
+The only things that continue are the traces and impressions of past actions that are planted like seeds in the alayavijnana (“store consciousness”).